 Non-members are welcome to attend our meetings.
 Advantages of, and how to become a member

-We meet either at St Laurence Church Hall (door facing the church), or The Old Town Hall (upstairs), both in The Shambles, Stroud.
+We usually meet at St Laurence Church Hall (door facing the church), in The Shambles, Stroud.
 Nearest car park is Church Street

 Meeting fees: £2.50 members £3.50 non-members – pay on the door.